 Los Angeles

-You might wonder, “Do I need to maintain my garage door?
-It’s working fine.”
-Fair question.
-But consider this: your garage door is the largest moving part of your home.
+Your garage door is the largest moving part of your home.
 It’s heavy, complicated, and used multiple times a day.
 Eventually, all that wear and tear catches up.

 Here’s why maintenance is worth your time:

-Good news: it’s not a daily chore.
+It’s not a daily chore.
 A little attention here and there is all it takes:

 Not sure where to start?
-Don’t worry; I’ve got you covered on the Garage Door Maintenance list.
+Don’t worry; I’ve got you covered on the garage door maintenance list.
 Here’s a step-by-step guide:

 Take a good look at the door.
 Are there dents, rust, or cracks in the panels?
 Are the cables worn or frayed?
 Spotting issues early can save you a lot of hassle later.